googlearchive/todomvc/README.md

-# TodoMVC: Model as Component
+# TodoMVC: Plain Model

-The application data model implementation is itself a component.
-The `app` instances the models and mediates between model and `todos`.
+Use a plain JS application data model (prototype) that is instanced by the application and then bound directly to `todos` instances.